Mastercard/bundle-client-reference-app/README.md

 > Case 1: [USER ENROLMENT INTO PRODUCT(S) ](https://developer.mastercard.com/documentation/bundle-enablement#post-user-enrollment)

   - This endpoint provides the capability to enrol user into Product (s) based on the product name passed in the request
-  - Refer to model classes for field level information.
+  - For field level information, refer to model classes.

     | URL | Method | Request | Response |
     | :-- | :----- | :------ | :------- |